 (link opens new tab)

-Tavira bus station is modern and always very quiet, especially in comparison to Lisbon.
-The bus station (GPS: 37.12714, -7.65261) is only a 200m walk from the Ponte Romana Bridge and the ticket office is open from 7:20 until 19:00 every day.
+Tavira bus station is surprisingly large considering the few daily departures from here.
+The bus station (GPS: 37.12714, -7.65261) is only a short walk to the centre of Tavira (200m to the Ponte Romana Bridge).
+The ticket office is open from 7:30 until 19:00 every day.